RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 # Amazon Web Services: Ribbon SBC Solutions 101

-You can create Ribbon SBC configurations quickly, reliably, and without being an expert in cloud or Ribbon SBC by using the AWS CloudFormation templates (CFTs) on [https://github.com/RibbonCommunications/sbc_aws_cloudformation](https://github.com/RibbonCommunications/sbc_aws_cloudformation).
+You can create Ribbon SBC configurations quickly, reliably, and without being an expert in cloud or Ribbon SBC by using the AWS CloudFormation templates (CFTs) available through links in this repository.

 Each CFT creates a pre-configured set of AWS EC2 resources for a Ribbon SBC solution, saving you the time and effort involved in a manual configuration.
 CFTs can create configurations for: